-- Step away from the relative security of being employed by a hospital. - Become self-employed. - Gain independence. - Have the chance to develop long-term relationships with your patients. - Move into a role that mixes medical and business administrative duties. - Take on more responsibilities, costs, and liabilities.
+- Step away from the relative security of being employed by a hospital. - Become self-employed (either solo or as part of a group). - Gain independence. - Have the chance to develop long-term relationships with your colleagues. - Move into a role that mixes medical and business administrative duties. - Take on more responsibilities, costs, and liabilities.